ZettaScaleLabs/token-ref-cell/README.md

 # token-ref-cell

-This library provides `TokenRefCell`, an interior mutability cell, which uses an external `Token` reference to synchronize its accesses.
+This library provides `TokenRefCell`, an interior mutability cell which uses an external `Token` reference to synchronize its accesses.

+Contrary to other standard cells like `RefCell`, `TokenRefCell` is `Sync` as long as its token is `Send + Sync`.

 Multiple token implementations are provided, the easiest to use being the smart-pointer-based ones: every `Box<T>` can indeed be used as a token (as long as `T`